As highly qualified workers meet a choice of employment options, competitive benefits packages have become par for the course.

 • Pass many major non-discrimination tests

-• Satisfy top heavy minimum requirements
+• Satisfy top-heavy minimum requirements

 • Benefit from small business tax credits